jreijn/jreijn.github.com/content/post/2025-12-20-a-first-look-at-amazon-ecs-express-from-an-iac-perspectice/index.md

 ## Creating an ECS Express Mode service in AWS CDK

-ECS Express mode has support for CloudFormation and therefor also support in AWS CDK, but as it takes care of provisioning all of the resources for you, there are only a few CloudFormation resources for the service itself.
+ECS Express mode has support for CloudFormation and therefor also support in AWS CDK.
+The ECS Express Mode service takes care of provisioning all of the resources for you, so there is only a few CloudFormation resources for the express mode service itself.
 Let's take a look at what using AWS CDK to provision an ECS Express Mode service looks like.

 ### IAM roles and permissions